frc6908/JavaForBeginners/Lesson 6 - Methods/Lesson6Methods.md

 # Lesson #6 Methods

-This is the fifth tutorial in the subseries of **Intro Courses**.
-Here you will learn about loops in Java and how you can use them to manipulate the flow of your code!
+This is the sixth tutorial in the subseries of **Intro Courses**.
+Here you will learn about methods in Java and how you can use them to efficiently group your code based on functionality!

 # Getting Started
 Create a new Java file in your environment called "Methods.java". **Be sure that the file extension is .java and remove any default code generated.**